American Religion -- then, now, and in the future

 Part Twenty-Seven: The Third Great Awakening: Rabbinic and Karaite Judaism

-- Judaism has always been very diverse and yet the Jews, in part because of historic persecution, always managed to maintain cohesiveness as a people.
-This began to change during the Russian Pogroms of the Third Great Awakening:
+- Judaism has always been very diverse, and yet the Jews, in part because of historical persecution, always managed to maintain a degree of cohesiveness as a people.
+This began to change during the Russian Pogroms of the Third Great Awakening.

 Part Twenty-Eight: The Third Great Awakening: The Trefa Banquet

 - Inspired by Das Aufklärung and Haskalah, certain American Jews began working to redefine or modernize American Judaism.
 This Jewish reformation exploded within the heart of American Judaism when, in July of 1883, the "Trefa ["unclean" or non-kosher] Banquet" was held.

 Part Twenty-Nine: The Third Great Awakening: The Devaluation of Human Life begins in earnest:

 - Secular Humanism ravaged people's faith like a soulless beast, replacing it with a void of materialism, doubt, and uncertainty.
 The Secular Humanists came to view humans as parasites.
 This ideology quickly led to the widespread embrace of infanticide or abortion.
 It inspired people like Hitler to justify genocide.

 Part Thirty: Madame Helena Petrova Blavatsky